Pprime1/csasm/README.md

   - [ ] usability for navigation from a distance
   - [ ] usability for navigationing when close
   - [ ] jitter?
-- [ ] Code review by someone ...
-Andrew?
 - [ ] create GCBetaTst at QUT - test cases with 3 players
   - [ ] check that no reward if not occupying a circle
   - [ ] Multiple players at one circle at same time works at all?